groovycode-xyz/taschengeld/requirements/PRD.md

 #### **6.3.3 Security Requirements**

+- **Kiosk Mode:** With regards to the design methodology of access management, this application does not need to track user sessions or logins.
+Instead, it it is assumed that two classes of users will be using the system at any given time, adn that the user chooses which class he/she is a member of.
+This is not tracked or stored in the database.
+Therefore, any interactions within the application will never need to track a specific user-ID (for example, "selectedUser" or "selectedUserId" or anything of that nature).
+The application will simply assume that whomever is using the application at any given time is the appropriate role and act accordingly.
+When a specific user is needed to be known, for example, for retrieving User information from the users table, or writing data to a table based upon a specific UserID, this will be factored into user activity workflow in such a way that the user (whatever mode he/she is operating in) will clearly be choosing from the UI/UX which specific User they are targeting for a specific transaction.
 - **Role-Based Access Control (RBAC):** Differentiate functionalities based on Parent and Child roles.
 - **PIN Security:** Secure storage and verification of PINs using bcrypt hashing.
 - **Data Encryption:** Implement HTTPS for secure data transmission and encrypt sensitive data in the database.